 Although organic marketing is often understood as just search optimization, keywords and meta tags, there is more to it.
 A quality organic marketing strategy requires a comprehensive understanding and approach to digital marketing that spans many strategies and applications.
 In other words, good organic marketing is all about agility – it’s about being able to address dynamic user needs with relevant and engaging content on a variety of platforms while monitoring your impact and implementing technical changes that maximize results.
 In this article, you will learn not just what organic marketing is and how it differs from (and works in concert with) paid advertising, but also how to be agile with your digital marketing strategy to achieve the most beneficial impact on traffic, conversion and revenue.

 The definition of organic marketing starts broad but becomes more specific the more you learn.
 In its most fundamental form, Organic Marketing is a type of digital marketing that attracts customers and promotes content without relying on paid avenues like ads or boosted posts.
-You may have also heard it called inbound marketing, content marketing or ground up marketing.
+You may have also heard it called inbound marketing, content marketing, ground up marketing, or SEO.
 As all of these names imply, the principle force relies on growing naturally by providing quality content that invites users in.
 The concept is based on a simple truth: people want trustworthy and valuable information.
 Understanding organic marketing helps you create content that people need, and implementing it puts your content in front of those who need it most.

 At the end of the day, the basic goal of any digital marketing strategy is to drive website traffic and generate and convert leads.
 Because organic marketing does this by creating authentic customer relationships built on trust, the resulting impact is highly effective.
 To understand how it works, remember that constructive organic marketing is about having foresight in identifying customer needs and understanding what motivates them to take action.
 It’s not just about Search Engine Optimization (SEO), but involves applying a strategic approach at each level of the creation process.
 In addition to SEO, you should consider your content, development and web teams, and most importantly, how they can work together.